Pros and Cons of Disclosing Fertility Treatment to Others

 Along with support and validation, understanding the unique stress fertility treatment brings shows an appreciation and consideration for this difficult situation.
 We look for understanding and compassion from those with whom we share.
 As many of us have learned, however, people sometimes say things that are meant to show compassion but they are misguided and hurtful.
 Discussing treatment can also invite unsolicited advice and opinions.
 At that point, it helps to be prepared by planning in advance your "party line," which is an answer that you have practiced and rehearsed so you can be prepared to respond to comments that are intrusive or critical.

 Some would say that sharing this means being prepared to educate people about the realities of the procedures and the emotional and physical demands.
 You can choose who you want to educate about this.
-Understanding means you may not want to talk about your treatment or results or future plans.
+Understanding means that you may not want to talk about your treatment or results or future plans.
 Sharing with someone who is understanding also means that they understand you may not be in a place to hear and really share their joyful and happy news especially regarding new pregnancies and new births.
 Are you ready to ask for this understanding?

 Keeping secrets from friends and family about where we are and what our days include is a heavy burden to carry.
-Hiding treatment means withdrawing from family and social activities and often fabricating activities or saying we are at work when it is a doctor’s appointment or egg retrieval or a period of bed rest.
+Hiding treatment means withdrawing from family and social activities and often fabricating activities or saying we are at work when it is a doctor's appointment or an egg retrieval or a period of bed rest.
 Being authentic can be freeing and ease the seemingly endless rounds of appointments and procedures.
 Especially during a mandatory period of bed rest, having guests or phone calls can be uplifting.
-Being honest about pursuing treatment doesn’t mean one must be honest with everyone that they know, however.
+Being honest about pursuing treatment doesn't mean one must be honest with everyone that they know, however.
 They may choose to tell those they feel safest sharing with and choose to be silent with people who they feel will not understand or add censure.
 In addition, being honest in sharing treatment, does not mean you are obligated to be honest with every detail.
 Couples working with gamete donation may be honest about taking time to pursue treatment but are entitled to withhold their use of donor gametes if they wish.

 Reasons not to disclose fertility treatment: